codename11/WorldApi/README.md

  #### It was tricky considering that db World from MySQL website isn't made for specific use with Laravel, which is used as backend here.

+ #### Also, only listing and showing particular country, city and language are allowed.
+If you want to interact with db with POST, PUT and DELETE methods, it is posiible only within confines of local environment.